AEmilioDiStefano/client-server-development/README.md

 # Client Server Development Journal

-##How do you write programs that are maintainable, readable, and adaptable?
+## How do you write programs that are maintainable, readable, and adaptable?

-##How do you approach a problem as a computer scientist?
+## How do you approach a problem as a computer scientist?

-##hat do computer scientists do, and why does it matter?
+## What do computer scientists do, and why does it matter?